aows/trimetservices/README.md

 // ...

-// or we pass it directly TrimetServices.init("my_app_id");
+// or we can pass it directly TrimetServices.init("my_app_id");
 ```